HIPAA Breach Response & Documentation System

 This System

-This system gives you a clear, structured way to manage a HIPAA incident response from start to finish.
+This system gives you a clear, structured way to manage a potential HIPAA breach from initial discovery through final determination, including how to assess, document, and support your decisions if they are ever reviewed.

 It is designed to be used in real time when something happens.
 You are not guessing.
 You are following a process.